JamyDon/JamyDon/README.md

 Welcome to my page!

 I'm Chenming Tang, and you can call me Jamy.
-I'm a master’s student in computer science at Peking University.
+I'm a master’s student in computer science at Peking University and a research intern at Tencent.

 [Personal Website](https://jamydon.github.io/)